bgaillard/readonly.nvim/README.md

 What about other plugins you installed and are testing?
 Are you sure they'll not send sensitive information remotely when you enter stuffs in your Neovim buffers?

 The readonly.nvim plugin helps to not worry about secure data leaks by marking specific files as "sensitive".
-When you try to open those files they are opened using a read only mode by default and an error is displayed to indicate you to edit the file using a very basic editor (or editor command) instead.
+When you try to open a file the reading process is by-passed and an error is displayed to indicate you to edit the file using a very basic editor (or editor command) instead.

 ## :zap: Requirements

-Just Neovim and the [nvim-notify](https://github.com/rcarriga/nvim-notify) plugin (read the associated [prerequisites](https://github.com/rcarriga/nvim-notify#prerequisites)).
+Just Neovim :smirk:

 ## :pencil: Usage